KronoSKoderS/CalPack/docs/user/packets_adv_doc.rst

 Creating an Array of :code:`IntField`'s
 ---------------------------------------
-When deal with a lot of fields that are the same it can become a bear to create each field
+When dealing with a lot of fields that are the same it can become a bear to create each field

 .. doctest:: adv_pkt